 Apply the finish: After the dye has dried, a finish can be applied to the surface of the leather to add a glossy or matte effect.
 This can be done using a brush or a spray gun.

 Leather dying is a specialized craft that can transform the look and feel of a leather product.
-By understanding the different types of dyes and finishes available, the different color tones that can be achieved, and the styles and applications that are best suited to different types of leather, you can customize your leather products to suit your personal style and preferences.
+By understanding the different types of dyes and finishes available, the different color tones that can be achieved, and the styles and applications that are best suited to different types of leather, you can customize men's racer leather jackets to suit your personal style and preferences.
 With the right techniques and tools, you can create a one-of-a-kind leather product that is truly unique.